alecamo97/Tuning-classifiers-to-predict-waveforms/README.md

 ## Files
 This project contains three files:
-- Report.pdf: A LaTeX-generated report detailing the project methodology and findings.
+- **Report.pdf**: A LaTeX-generated report detailing the project methodology and findings.
-- Unified code.ipynb: Jupyter Notebook containing the project's code implementation.
+- **Unified code.ipynb**: Jupyter Notebook containing the project's code implementation.
-- Waveform.data: Datase used for the project.
+- **Waveform.data**: Datase used for the project.

 ## Authors
 - Alejandro Carvajal